jes-sun/the-shoppies/README.md

 ## Requirements
 ### Specifications
-If you're a Shopify employee or another aspiring Shopify intern, then you know the drill.
+If you're a Shopify employee or another aspiring Shopify intern, then you probably know the drill.
 If not, here are the requirements I was given for this project.

 >The Challenge
 >